Mark Perrin has been a member of the board at APLA since 2009 and became chair in the fall of 2014.

 Prior to establishing his consulting firm, Perrin worked for The Walt Disney Company for 14 years in a variety of finance and operational roles, mostly for Disney Consumer Products.
 His experience includes significant, long-term international assignments with a focus on acquisition integration, process re-engineering, systems implementations, and financial planning.

 Perrin graduated from UCLA with a master’s degree in business administration, and received an undergraduate degree in political science from the University of Michigan.

-Craig E. Thompson joined APLA as Chief Operating Officer in 1997 and became the Executive Director in July 1998.
-As the leader of one of the largest HIV/AIDS service organizations in the United States, he oversees all APLA operations, including health education and HIV prevention, government affairs, client and community services, fund development, finance and communications.
+Craig E. Thompson joined APLA as chief operating officer in 1997 and became the chief executive officer in July 1998.
+As the leader of one of the largest HIV/AIDS service organizations in the United States, he oversees all APLA operations, including health education and HIV prevention, government affairs, client and community services, fund development, finance, and communications.

 From 1988 to 1992, Thompson was employed by Security Pacific Burns Fry, an investment banking firm, working as part of the advisory team in mergers and acquisitions.

 Thompson received a bachelor's degree in political science from Washington State University and graduate degrees from the University of Washington School of Law and New York University School of Law.
 He also earned a master's degree in business administration from The Wharton School at the University of Pennsylvania.